acoustic-content-samples/content-delivery-ios-api/Readme.md

 ### How to login

-1. Use login in case SDK require accessing authenticates resources:
+1. Use login in case SDK requires accessing authenticates resources:

 ```swift
 sdk.login(username: "username",